Did you know?

-- The objective and purpose of the policy must be stated very clearly.
+- The objective and purpose of the POSH policy must be stated very clearly.

-- The coverage of the policy i.e. ‘who does the policy apply to’ and ‘where does it apply to’ should be clearly explained.
-Example: Employees, contractors, interns, consultants, office premises, office transport, parking lot, team outing, conferences etc. Though the POSH Act offers protection only for female employees, the organization can go the extra mile and make the policy gender neutral.
+- The coverage of the policy i.e. ‘who does the POSH Policy apply to’ and ‘where does it apply to’ should be clearly explained.
+Example: Employees, contractors, interns, consultants, office premises, office transport, parking lot, team outing, conferences etc. Though the POSH Act offers protection only for female employees, the organization can go the extra mile and make their POSH Policy gender neutral.

 - The definition of what constitutes sexual harassment must be detailed in unambiguous terms.
 This is very important as lack of clarity can create issues later.